 One of the main primer pheromones is the “queen signal.”
 It is a special blend of pheromones, and without it the colony’s social order would fall apart.
 The queen signal encourages workers to do their jobs, prevents them raising new queens and stops them from laying eggs.

 The queen signal also has a releaser effect that draws other bees around her.
 She uses this to gather workers to groom her, on mating flights to attract drones and during swarms to keep the group together.
 If a queen dies or becomes too weak, the queen signal is no longer evident and workers start to raise new queens.

 Brood create their own primer pheromone that does double duty to keep the workers from laying eggs.
 Since workers don’t mate, they can only lay unfertilized male eggs, which is totally unsustainable.

 The pheromones produced by workers are mostly releasers, given off in response to the things that happen to them.
 The best known are probably the alarm pheromones, which are released when a worker stings an intruder.

 The alarm pheromone starts releasing as soon as the worker prepares to sting, alerting other bees as soon as there’s a need for defense.
 Even after the stinging, the pheromone keeps being released from the stinger stuck in the victim, attracting more bees.
 That’s one very good reason to walk away from the hive if you happen to be stung.

 There’s another way that bees communicate – dancing!
-Just inside the entrance to the hive is the dance floor – an empty vertical space reserved for the wiggle (also called waggle) dance.
-This dance is performed by a forager who’s found a really excellent nectar supply and the dance is amazingly precise.
+This dance is performed by a forager who’s found an excellent nectar supply and the dance is amazingly precise.